 Within India, there are many tellings of the Ramayana – Iramavatram by tamil poet Kamban (12th C), the Bengali Ramayan by Krittivasa (14th C) and Ramcharitmanas by Tulsidas (16th C) and the Jain Ramayana, Paumachariya by Vimalasuri.
 These various tellings display the vitality, universality and diversity of the epic and the tradition that followed.

-Check out the Mewar Ramayana by The British Library and CSMVS, Mumbai.
+Check out the Mewar Ramayana digitisation project by The British Library and CSMVS, Mumbai.

-In this post, we discover Rama stories that have inspired artists not only across India, but various South-east asian countries – through museum objects!
+In this post, we discover stories about Rama that have inspired artists not only across India, but various South-east Asian countries – through museum collections!

 The essential tale of Rama spread across Southeast Asia, and evolved into unique renditions of the epic – incorporating local history, folktales, religious values as well as unique features from the languages and literary discourse.
 The Kakawin Ramayana of Java, Indonesia, the Ramakavaca of Bali, Hikayat Seri Rama of Malaysia, Maradia Lawana of the Philippines, Ramakien of Thailand (which calls him Phra Ram) are great works with many unique characteristics and differences in accounts and portrayals of the legend of Rama.
 The legends of Rama are witnessed in elaborate illustration at the Wat Phra Kaew temple in Bangkok.

 The national epic of Myanmar, Yama Zatdaw is essentially the Burmese Ramayana, where Rama is named Yama.
 In the Reamker of Cambodia, Rama is known as Preah Ream.
 In the Phra Lak Phra Lam of Laos, Gautama Buddha is regarded as an incarnation of Rama.